linroger/Finance-Notes-and-Marginalia/Clippings/Settlement Price.md

 ## What's the Difference Between an Opening and Closing Price?

 Opening and closing prices determine the price that assets trade at different times during the trading day.
-The [opening price](https://www.investopedia.com/terms/o/openingprice.asp) is the price at which a security trades when the [[Hedge Fund Strategies|stock market]] opens.
+The [opening price](https://www.investopedia.com/terms/o/openingprice.asp) is the price at which a security trades when the [stock market](../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20III%20THE%20PLAYERS/Chapter%2012%20-%20Hedge%20Fund%20Strategies/Hedge%20Fund%20Strategies.md) opens.
 The [closing price](https://www.investopedia.com/terms/c/closingprice.asp), on the other hand, is the price at which it trades as soon as the closing bell rings and the market closes for the day.
 Both reflect the prices at the opening and closing of the regular trading day.

 ## The Bottom Line